Judge, Stanton power Yanks past A's in wild-card game

 Aaron Judge hit a two-run home run in the first inning, and Giancarlo Stanton later added his first career postseason homer as the New York Yankees advanced to the American League Division Series on Wednesday night with a 7-2, wild-card game victory over the Oakland Athletics at raucous Yankee Stadium.

-The Yankees will face the Boston Red Sox on Friday at Fenway Park.
+The Yankees will face the Red Sox beginning Friday in Boston.
 It will be the first postseason meeting between the longtime rivals since the 2004 AL Championship Series, when the Red Sox became the first team to overcome a three-games-to-none deficit en route to their first World Championship since 1918.

+“Obviously we’re very familiar with them,” Yankees manager Aaron Boone said of the Red Sox.
+“We know how good they are.
+I mean, we know we have to play our best if we’re going to have a chance to beat them.”

 The Yankees never trailed thanks to Judge, who hit a 2-1 fastball from Liam Hendriks (0-1) into the left field bleachers.
-Judge’s 427-foot blast and his fifth postseason homer stood up thanks to the ability of New York’s pitching to escape trouble at times.
+Judge’s 427-foot blast, his fifth postseason homer, stood up thanks to the ability of New York’s pitching to escape occasional trouble.

+“It’s frustrating,” A’s manager Bob Melvin said.
+“They got off to a good start with the home run, and they ended up adding on.
+We just didn’t do enough offensively tonight.”

 Yankees starter Luis Severino allowed two hits in four-plus innings while working around four walks.
 He escaped a bases-loaded jam in the fourth by fanning Marcus Semien but was lifted after allowing singles to Jonathan Lucroy and Nick Martini to open the fifth.